microsoft/Quantum/Samples/src/FSharpWithQSharp/README.md

 # Using Q# with F#

-This sample shows how to use Q# code with F# classical driver.
+This sample shows how to use Q# code with a classical host program written in F#.

 Q# code is compiled to C# for the purposes of local simulation, so using Q# with C# is very straightforward, as described in the documentation.
 Using Q# with F# is a little less obvious, since you can't mix Q# and F# files in the same project.
-You have to create a Q# library (which will yield a .csproj project with only Q# files in it) and to reference it from a purely F# application.
+You have to create a Q# library (which will yield a .csproj project with only Q# files in it) and then reference it from a purely F# application.

 The steps are as follows: